 Weltraumschiff I startet [Space Ship 1 Takes Off]

 (1937 [?], Bavaria-Filmkunst GmbH, Germany) dir.
 Anton Kutter

 This Nazi-era science-fiction kulturfilm depicts the launch of a space rocket, which is preceded by a televised press conference.
 Production of the film started in Munich in 1937 or 1938, but budgetary and political constrains held the release until 1940.

 Macao, l’enfer du jeu [Gambling Hell / Mask of Korea]

 Shot in 1939 by released only in 1942 (and in the US in 1950), this adventure film features a scene in which Sessue Hayakawa, playing an operator of a gambling hall in Macao, observes gamblers on a television set constructed in his office desk.
 Notably, the television apparatus seems to be connected to several cameras and the operator can choose among them.

 Toward the end of Hitchcock’s first American Film, which was shot in 1939, the characters pass for a brief moment by a large poster advertising a “Radio and Television Exhibition.”

-For the original published version of “Television in the Cinema Before 1939: An International Annotated Database, with an Introduction by Richard Koszarski” see here.
+See the original published version of “Television in the Cinema Before 1939: An International Annotated Database, with an Introduction by Richard Koszarski” here.